tormave/PracticalMachineLearning/course-project.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)
 ## Prediction
-The most accurate prediction is clearly a random forest, which is finally applied to the supplied test set.
+The most accurate prediction is clearly the random forest, which is finally applied to the supplied test set for the prediction.

 ```r
 pred_final <- predict(fit_rf, testing)